 When Windows Defender Application Control Isn’t Enough: The Next Step?

-While Windows Defender application control secures Windows devices by preventing unauthorized applications from running, relying solely on application control may not address all the challenges of modern IT environments.
+While Windows Defender application control secures Windows devices by preventing unauthorized applications from running, relying solely on app control for business may not address all the challenges of modern IT environments.

 Application control focuses primarily on restricting access to software to ensure system integrity.